 Best Bike Split has always been about planning, predicting, training for, and executing the perfect race plan.
 We found that many of our athletes and coaches were also using it to run what we call "what if scenarios".
 To help with this we added a weight adjustment field allowing users to make minor weight change before duplicating or updating a race plan, but we wanted to expand on this "what if scenarios" feature even more.
 In optimization math there is a concept called sensitivity analysis.
 It shows how much the outcome could change by adjusting a single variable (assuming all other variables stayed the same).

 While this is interesting, we wanted to go a step further by allowing real time adjustment of the three variables that tend to have a the biggest impact on an athlete's performance.
-With our new Time Analysis tool we now have the ability to vary Drag, Power and/or Weight for any BBS model run and see the estimated impact to the race in real time.
+With our new Time Analysis tool we now have the ability to vary Power, Drag, Weight and/or Rolling Resistance for any BBS model run and see the estimated impact to the race in real time.
 It also shows where on the course an athlete will get the biggest gains or losses from these changes.

 The following discusses just a few ways we used the tool with Joe Skipper leading up to his 2015 Ironman World Championship race.